What is Rabies?

 - Swelling in the brain and the spinal cord

 Control and Prevention of Rabies

 Prevention is better than cure.
-Rabies is an infectious disease that can be preventable.
+Rabies is an infectious disease that is preventable.
 Following measures can reduce the infection to nearly high extents.
 Some of the measures are given below-

-- Get rabies vaccination injected to prevent the infection.
+- Get rabies vaccination to prevent the infection.